ooper-shlab/SamplePhotosApp-Swift/readme.txt

 2014-09-17.

 As this is a line-by-line translation from the original sample code, "redistribute the Apple Software in its entirety and without modifications" would apply.
 See LICENSE.txt .
-Some faults caused by my transaltion may exist.
+Some faults caused by my translation may exist.
 Not all features tested.
 You should not contact to Apple or SHLab(jp) about any faults caused by my translation.